-The botanical ferment can last for a couple of weeks at room temp and longer if you put it in the fridge.
+The botanical ferment can last for a couple of weeks at room temp and even longer if you put it in the fridge.
 I haven’t yet put my liquid away in the fridge as I’ve been actively baking with it and refreshing it.
 The fruit should last about a week and a half to two weeks.
 My apples lasted about a week and a half before I put them in the compost.

 What About After Botanical Water Has Been Used Up or Expired?